Stats & Training

 How to Evolve

-Breed with Gardevoir to get Ralts eggs easily from the Indeterminate and Humanshape egg groups.
+Breed with Gardevoir to get Ralts eggs easily using 49 partners from the Indeterminate and Humanshape egg groups.
 Notable egg moves include Ally Switch, Confuse Ray, Destiny Bond and 9 more.

 The game plan is straightforward: click Calm Mind, then sweep.
 Choice Scarf and Trace support the setup turn.
 EVs go into max Sp.
 Atk and Speed so Gardevoir hits hard once it's boosted.